 Examine your credit

-Your credit score plays a big role in determining what types of loans and rates you’re eligible for.
-Be sure to examine your credit report closely and make sure there aren’t any errors on it that might be dragging down your rating.
+Your credit score plays a big role in determining what types of mortgage loans and rates you’re eligible for.
+Be sure to examine your credit report closely for any errors that might be dragging down your rating.

 “Get to know your credit score and take action to ensure your credit score is strong,” says Dave Mele, president of Homes.com.

-If your credit score isn’t great and a lender tells you that’s why you were turned down, don’t assume that’s the end of the road for you and a loan.
+If your credit score isn’t great and a lender tells you that’s why they turned you down, don’t assume that’s the end of the road for you and a loan.
 You still might qualify for a loan with a different lender.
 For example, government-backed loans like those from the Federal Housing Administration (FHA), VA or USDA tend to have lower credit limits than private mortgages do.

-Banks don’t always offer every type of loan, so if you’ve been turned down by the same bank where you’ve been keeping your cash, in many cases it’s not you, it’s them.
+Banks don’t always offer every loan type, so if you’ve been turned down by the same bank where you’ve been keeping your cash, in many cases, it’s not you; it’s them.

-“Seek out someone that works for a non-depository institution and works with a direct mortgage lender versus a bank,” says Corvi Urling, a loan consultant at LoanDepot.
+“Seek out someone that works for a non-depository institution and works with a direct mortgage lender versus a bank,” says Corvi Urling, a home loan advisor for Gold Star Mortgage Financial Group in California.
 “Mortgage lenders generally carry a larger portfolio and would then have the ability to offer access to different programs that you might qualify for.”

 You can also work on improving your credit.
 The best way to do that is to make sure you’re paying your bills on time, but it’s also a good idea to minimize how much credit you’re using by keeping little or no balance on your cards.
 You might also be able to take advantage of credit-boosting programs.

 Even with a strong credit score, lenders also look to see how much money you owe for things like credit card bills, car payments and student loans and compare this to how much money you make.
-This is known as your debt-to-income ratio, or DTI, and it can play a huge role in lenders determining whether you’re eligible for a new loan.
+As mentioned above, this is known as your debt-to-income ratio, and lenders consider this ratio when determining whether you’re eligible for a new loan.

-For example, if your wages are already mostly spent on existing high monthly bills, lenders won’t have the confidence that you’ll be able to make your monthly mortgage payments as well.
+For example, if you already spend most of your wages on existing high monthly bills, lenders won’t have the confidence that you’ll be able to make your monthly mortgage payments as well.

 Most of the time, lenders want to see a DTI of less than 43 percent.
-If you don’t fit that profile, there are ways to overcome that number.
+If you don’t fit that profile, you can take steps to improve that number.

-“One of the big things you can do is pay off some other debts,” Mele says.
+“One of the big things you can do is pay off some other debts,” says Mele.
 “A credit card is a great place to start.”

 You wouldn’t stop buying clothes just because the first thing you tried on didn’t fit, so don’t make that mistake with your mortgage.

-There are mortgage loans out there for many different buyer profiles, and just because a standard 30-year loan might have been right for the couple down the street, that doesn’t mean it is for you.
+There are mortgage loans out there for many different buyer profiles, and just because a standard 30-year loan might have been right for the couple down the street, that doesn’t mean it is for you, too.

 “You never want to have all your eggs in one basket.
-It would be horrible if you get all the way to closing and you have the moving truck out front and now you can’t move into that house,” says Urling, who recommends filling out applications with at least two or three lenders to help defray the likelihood of being rejected outright.
+It would be horrible if you get all the way to closing and you have the moving truck out front and now you can’t move into that house,” says Urling, who recommends applying with two or three lenders to help defray the likelihood of being rejected outright.
 “There’s no obligation for a consumer to take a loan at any point.”

-There is no mandatory waiting period after you’ve been denied, but because a mortgage application usually involves a credit check, which can lower your score, it might be a good idea to wait a bit so that it has time to smooth out.
+There is no mandatory waiting period after you’ve been denied.
+However, because a mortgage application usually involves a credit check, which can lower your score, it might be a good idea to wait a bit so that it has time to smooth out.

 A co-signer might also help you qualify.
-For example, if you’re a young buyer with sub-par credit, but your parents have stronger credit and are willing to co-sign your loan, you may be approved more easily.
+For example, if you’re a young buyer with subpar credit, but your parents have stronger credit and are willing to co-sign your loan, a lender may approve you more easily.

-Keep in mind though, getting a co-signer may make your application a little more complicated, because you’ll need to include more supporting documents.
+Keep in mind, though, getting a co-signer may complicate your application because you’ll need to include more supporting documents.